albertfast/MuniBuddy/README.md

 This project is licensed under the [MIT License](./LICENSE).

 © 2025 MuniBuddy.
-Built for CNIT 195 - Web Development Capstone Project.
+Developed as part of CNIT 195 — Web Development Capstone Course at City College of San Francisco.